saturneric/GpgFrontend/manual/contribute/translate-interface.md

 GpgFrontend is designed to support multiple languages, but requires volunteer contributions to achieve this goal.
 Fortunately, translation work does not require an understanding of difficult technology.
-Volunteers only need to move their fingers to complete.
+Volunteers simply need to use their skills to get the job done and make it accessible to everyone.

 ## Work Offline